db-berater/speedup-your-sql-code/README.md

 # Scenario 03
 New employees have to be onboarded once a month and employees who leave the company have to be offboarded.
 For this, authorizations have to be adjusted for all accessible systems.
 Among other things, the authorizations for the SAP system repeatedly cause very long waiting times, which have had a significant impact on subsequent and parallel processes.
 When analyzing the system, one query stood out because it sometimes ran for several minutes for one process run.

 # Scenario 04
+A customer's webshop runs without any complaints from customers during "normal" days.
+As soon as special sales promotions are started (e.g. Black Friday, fire sale, ...), the system's performance collapses and customers complain that it takes a long time for an order to be saved in the system.

 # Scenario 05

 # Scenario 06

-# Scenario 07

-# Scenario 08